 This form accomplishes a couple of things:

-- It helps in verifying the FULL legal name of the borrower (which is important to make sure the buyer’s information is correct when preparing the loan documents).
+- It helps verify the borrower's FULL legal name (which is important to ensure the buyer’s information is correct when preparing the loan documents).

 - If the proper language is included, this form authorizes the seller/lender to pull a personal credit report on the buyer/borrower if needed.

 Many title companies and closing attorneys will ask for all the same information when handling the closing.
 This document will also tell you a very brief but helpful story about who your borrower is, which is good information to know if you want to understand who you’re working with.